 All effective treatment protocols begin with a thorough and timely diagnosis.
 Six-point probing to measure PD and BOP is the standard of care.
 Based on the needs of the patient, current radiographs should be evaluated to determine the location and percentage of bone loss.
 The presence, location, and extent of furcation invasions should be noted, as well as the location of the gingival margin or CAL.
 Also, the patient's age is an important factor, especially in cases of rapidly progressing disease and deter mining overall long-term prognosis.

-A modified version of the American Academy of Periodontology (AAP) proposed guidelines for a comprehensive periodontal examination is presented in .17 However, with respect to a functional PTP for the general dental practice, only the following principal diagnostic criteria can be addressed: age, PD, CAL, BOP, tooth mobility, furcation involvement, and percentage of radiographic bone loss.
+A modified version of the American Academy of Periodontology (AAP) proposed guidelines for a comprehensive periodontal examination is presented in Table 1.17 However, with respect to a functional PTP for the general dental practice, only the following principal diagnostic criteria can be addressed: age, PD, CAL, BOP, tooth mobility, furcation involvement, and percentage of radiographic bone loss.
 It must be emphasized that these criteria represent the minimal parameters for determining a periodontal diagnosis.
 There are many other important risk and modifying factors that will impact development and progression of disease and all such factors must be taken into consideration when establishing a definitive diagnosis and a diagnosis-driven treatment plan.18

 Age is of relative value in that advanced amounts of periodontal destruction at an earlier age tend to indicate a more aggressive form of periodontitis.
 In contrast, chronic periodontitis may slowly progress towards severity over several years or decades.
 Young age combined with moderate to severe bone loss presents a tenuous long-term prognosis and requires more aggressive therapy compared to the older patient presenting with a chronic form of periodontitis.19